tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 ### Modifying a Video Category

-Categories allow you to organize your vedio files.
+Categories allow you to organize your video files.
 If you need to modify the category for your video, select the files, click **Modify Video Category** above the files, move the files to the desired category, and click **OK**.
 ![](https://main.qcloudimg.com/raw/7a8c1eb2824ed5b086769fa13122a44f.png)

 For more information about how to manage categories, see [Category Management](https://cloud.tencent.com/document/product/266/14059).